Identifying bees

 Australian Honey Bee Industry Biosecurity Code of Practice

-The Australian Honey Bee Industry Biosecurity Code of Practice provides minimum standards for the management of urban beehives.
+The Australian Honey Bee Industry Biosecurity Code of Practice sets out minimum standards for the management of urban beehives.

-Urban beekeepers are strongly encouraged to observe the Code.
 The Code aims to ensure good beekeeping practices in the ACT.
-It’s also a good reference point for amateur backyard beekeepers, as well as members of the public concerned about beekeeping practices in their neighbourhood.
+Urban beekeepers are strongly encouraged to observe it.
+It’s also useful for amateur backyard beekeepers, as well as members of the public concerned about beekeeping practices in their neighbourhood.

-Canberra beekeepers are required to register their hives under the Biosecurity Regulation 2025.
-This helps the ACT Government easily identify and contact beekeepers in the event of an outbreak of bee-related disease.
+Canberra beekeepers, both commercial and non-commercial, must register their hives under the Biosecurity Regulation 2025.
+This helps the ACT Government identify and contact beekeepers in the event of an outbreak of bee-related disease.

-Both commercial and non-commercial operators need to register.
-If you are registered under a corresponding biosecurity law of another jurisdiction, you may be exempt from registering under the Biosecurity Regulation 2025.
-However, requirements specified under s24 of the Biosecurity Regulation 2025 must be met.
+If you are registered under a corresponding biosecurity law of another jurisdiction, you may be exempt from registering.
+However, you must meet the requirements under s24 of the Biosecurity Regulation 2025.

 Registered beekeepers are also asked to:

-A number of bee diseases are notifiable biosecurity matters under the Biosecurity (Notifiable and Prohibited Biosecurity Matter) Declaration 2025.
-This means there is a legal obligation to notify the ACT Government if you know or suspect that a hive is infected with a notifiable disease.
+Some bee diseases are notifiable biosecurity matters under the Biosecurity (Notifiable and Prohibited Biosecurity Matter) Declaration 2025.
+This means there is a legal obligation to notify the ACT Government if you know or suspect that a hive is infected with these diseases.

 • American foulbrood (Paenibacillus larvae)